Stochastic averaging for the non-autonomous mixed stochastic differential equations with locally Lipschitz coefficients: Existence, uniqueness of the solutions

 \subsection{The existence and uniqueness of solutions}

-Now, we study the existence and uniqueness of solutions for original equation (\ref{orginal1}): \para{Proof of \thmref{thm3.1}:} In order to prove the existence of the solution for (\ref{orginal1}), for any $ n\in \mathbb{N}, $ we define the following stopping time
+Now, we study the existence and uniqueness of solutions for original equation (\ref{orginal1}): \para{Proof of \thmref{thm3.1}:} In order to prove the existence of the solution for (\ref{orginal1}), fixed $ \epsilon_0\in \left( 0,1\right] $ and any $ k\in \mathbb{N}, $ we define the following stopping time

 and we let